intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 and maintain formal liaison relationships between the IETF and other Standards Development Organizations (SDOs), consortia and industry fora.
-This document also discusses the appointment and responsibilities of IETF liaison managers and representatives, and the expectations of the IAB in establishing liaison relationships.
+This document also discusses the appointment and responsibilities of IETF liaison managers, and the expectations of the IAB in establishing liaison relationships.